 But not all kinds of light bring or sustain life.
-We know that too much light can burn our eyes and our skin.
+Too much light can burn our eyes and our skin.
 Concentrated light can be used as lasers.
 And too many outdoor Christmas lights can drive your neighbors crazy.

-We have such a neighbor.
+We have a neighbor like that.
 He spends thousands of dollars on holiday light displays.
-There was a Halloween display in October that soon morphed into a “Christmas” light display that includes everything from Snoopy to Star Wars and several Christmas movies in between.
+There was a Halloween display in October that morphed into a “Christmas” light display that includes everything from Snoopy to Star Wars and several Christmas movies in between.
 It’s entertaining and choreographed to music that you can listen to on a radio station dedicated to the show.
-The kids love it — and a fair number of adults do too, based on the amount of traffic that it draws.
+The kids love it and a fair number of adults do too, based on the amount of traffic it draws.
 But when it comes to Christmas and the symbolism of light, I think it misses the point.